Homebrew/homebrew-cask/CONTRIBUTING.md

 # How To Contribute

 So you want to contribute to the project. **THIS IS GREAT NEWS!**  Seriously.
 We're all pretty happy about this.
-Here's how to get started:
+Here’s how to get started:

  * [Getting Set Up To Contribute](#getting-set-up-to-contribute)
  * [Adding a Cask](#adding-a-cask)